jassics/security-study-plan/common-skills-study-plan.md

 ### I will brief the common concepts here anyways just for quick reference:
 1. IPv4/IPv6
 2. concept of CIDR
+3. IP addressing and subnetting
-3. Public vs Private IPs
+4. Public vs Private IPs
+5. Network Common Ports & protocols
+6. TCP/IP Model
-4. DMZs
+7. DMZs
-5. Zero Trust Networks
+8. Zero Trust Networks
-6. Common ports and protocols like 22, 25, ssh, https and so on.
+9. Common ports and protocols like 22, 25, ssh, https and so on.
-7. Understanding of common cryptographic modules and functions
+10. Understanding of common cryptographic modules and functions
-8. How DNS works
+11. How DNS works
-9. How SSL works
+12. How SSL works
-10. What are the common network threat around these
+13. What are the common network threat around these
-11. MiTM
+14. MiTM
-12. Network sniffing
+15. Network sniffing
-13. Various TCP attacks
+16. Various TCP attacks
-14. DoS and DDoS attacks and its preventions
+17. DoS and DDoS attacks and its preventions
-15. Common ideas on firewall or Software defined networks
+18. Common ideas on firewall or Software defined networks
-16. Basic network troubleshooting like why internet is slow or down, why wi-fi is not working, open networks issues et al.
+19. Basic network troubleshooting like why internet is slow or down, why wi-fi is not working, open networks issues et al.

 ### Books
 1. [See if you know basics as mentioned in this presentation](https://www.ece.uvic.ca/~itraore/elec567-13/notes/dist-03-4.pdf)